AP EXPLAINS: Iran’s nuclear program as atomic deal unravels

 IRAN’S NUCLEAR FACILITIES

 Natanz, in Iran’s central Isfahan province, hosts the country’s main uranium enrichment facility, located underground.
 Iran has one operating nuclear power plant in Bushehr, which it opened with Russia’s help in 2011.
 Under the accord, Iran reconfigured a heavy-water reactor so it couldn’t produce plutonium and agreed to convert its Fordo enrichment site — dug deep into a mountainside — into a research center.
-Iran now says it may stop the heavy-water reactor reconfiguration.
 Tehran also operates an over 50-year-old research reactor in Tehran.

 IRAN’S URANIUM STOCKPILE

 A centrifuge is a device that enriches uranium by rapidly spinning uranium hexafluoride gas.
-Under the atomic accord, Iran has been limited to operating 5,060 older-model IR-1 centrifuges.
-On Saturday, Iran announced it was now using an array of 20 IR-6 centrifuges and another 20 of IR-4 centrifuges.
-An IR-6 can produce enriched uranium 10 times as fast as an IR-1, Iranian officials say, while an IR-4 produces five times as fast.
+Under the atomic accord, Iran had been limited to operating 5,060 older-model IR-1 centrifuges at Natanz only.
+Rouhani said Tuesday that Iran would inject uranium gas into an additional 1,044 IR-1 centrifuges that had been spinning empty at Fordo.
+On Monday, Iran announced it now is spinning 60 IR-6 advanced centrifuges as well.
+An IR-6 can produce enriched uranium 10 times as fast as an IR-1, Iranian officials say.

 FROM ‘ATOMS FOR PEACE’ TO STUXNET